Reviewing Corteva (CTVA) and Its Rivals

-Corteva (NYSE:CTVA – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its competitors?
-We will compare Corteva to related companies based on the strength of its dividends, risk, valuation, institutional ownership, analyst recommendations, earnings and profitability.
+Corteva (NYSE:CTVA – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it compare to its competitors?
+We will compare Corteva to related businesses based on the strength of its dividends, earnings, risk, institutional ownership, profitability, valuation and analyst recommendations.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Corteva and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations for Corteva and its competitors, as provided by MarketBeat.com.

 |Sell Ratings